mchaput/jsonpathfx/README.md

 # You can get the matches as a generator instead of a list
 for value in jp.itervalues({"foo": {"bar": 10, "baz": 20}}):
     print(value)

+# You can get Match objects with a few useful methods if needed
+for match in jp.find(data):
+    print("The value of this match is:", match.value) print("The path to this match is:", match.path()) print("The bound key values for this match are:", match.bindings())
 ```

 `JsonPath.values()` always returns a list of all the values in the given